Kuriakose Elias Chavara: Beatification

-The miracle which Rome approved for the beatification of Kuriakose Chavara was the cure of the congenial deformity of the legs (clubfoot) of Joseph Mathew Pennaparambil happened in April 1960.
-Joseph was born club-footed with congenial deformity of both the legs.
+The miracle which Rome approved for the beatification of Kuriakose Chavara was the cure of the congenital deformity of the legs (clubfoot) of Joseph Mathew Pennaparambil happened in April 1960.
+Joseph was born club-footed with congenital deformity of both the legs.
 On hearing that many miracles have happened through the intercession of Kuriakose Chavara, Joseph and his family started praying.
 They prayed almost a month.
 One day when Joseph and his sister were walking back from school, she asked him to pray to Saint Kuriakose Elias Chavara for the cure of his legs and asked him to recite 1 Our Father, 1 Hail Mary and 1 Glory be to the Father.
 As they walked reciting prayers suddenly Joseph's leg started shivering.
-Joseph pressed his right leg to the ground and he could now walk properly with right leg.
+Joseph pressed his right leg to the ground and he could now walk properly with his right leg.
 They continued their prayers and on 30 April 1960, while Joseph and his sister was on the way to elder brother's house, the left leg too became normal.
 Since then he could walk normally.
 Joseph believes that it was the intercession Kuriakose Chavara which resulted in the miracle.
 Rome approved the miracle which led to the beatification of Kuriakose Chavara as Blessed in 1986.

 Canonization

-The miracle which was approved for canonization of Kuriakose Chavara to sainthood was the instantaneous, total and stable cure of the congenital squint (alternating esotropia) in both eyes of Maria Jose Kottarathil, a Catholic girl of age 9 from Pala in Kottayam District of Kerala State in India.
+The miracle that was approved for canonization of Kuriakose Chavara to sainthood was the instantaneous, total, and stable cure of the congenital squint (alternating esotropia) in both eyes of Maria Jose Kottarathil, a Catholic girl of age 9 from Pala in Kottayam District of Kerala State in India.
 Even though Maria was suggested to have surgery by five doctors, Maria and her family decided to pray to Kuriakose Chavara.
 On 12 October 2007, Maria visited the room and tomb of Kuriakose Chavara at Mannanam with her parents.
 On 16 October 2007, the squint eyes disappeared.
-The miracle was approved by the Congregation for the Causes of the Saints on 18 March 2014 which lead to the canonization.
+The miracle was approved by the Congregation for the Causes of the Saints on 18 March 2014 which led to the canonization.

-Chronicle of Canonization
+Chronicle of canonization

 The official canonization process of Kuriakose Chavara started in 1955, Mar Mathew Kavukattu, arch-bishop of Changanacherry, received instructions from Rome to start diocese-level procedure towards the canonisation.
 On 7 April 1984, Pope John Paul II approved Kuriakose Elias Chavara's practice of heroic virtues and declared him Venerable.
 Kuriakose Elias Chavara was beatified at Kottayam on 8 February 1986 by Pope John Paul II in the course of a papal visit to India.

 On 3 April 2014, Pope Francis authorised the Congregation for the Causes of Saints to promulgate the decrees concerning the miracle attributed to Kuriakose Kathanar's intercession.
-This confirmed Pope's approval of Kuriakose Elias Chavara's canonisation.
+This confirmed the Pope's approval of Kuriakose Elias Chavara's canonisation.
 On 23 November 2014, he was canonised at Saint Peter's Square by Pope Francis along with Euphrasia Eluvathingal.
 Pope Francis stated that "Father Kuriakose Elias was a religious, both active and contemplative, who generously gave his life for the Syro-Malabar Church, putting into action the maxim “sanctification of oneself and the salvation of others."